-Or for something a little different, you could try Scott and Babs at Retorrick Mill inland from Mawgan Porth, or Catch seafood bar and grill nearby if you are in the area set behind the beach at Mawgan Porth.
+Or for something a little different, you could try Gnarly Food at Retorrick Mill inland from Mawgan Porth, or Catch seafood bar and grill nearby if you are in the area set behind the beach at Mawgan Porth.

 ROCK – SIDE

 We think dining options are better this side of the Estuary!
 But of course, there are some great restaurants on the other side.
 A bit of a drive – yes.
 But do consider a water taxi across to Rock and an ‘appetite enlarging’ walk up to The St Enodoc Hotel.
 It’s very do-able, and the journey back after supper can be plenty of fun on a warm and still evening!
-Nathan Outlaw, erstwhile Michelin star chef at the Black Pig, is now the head chef.
-The Mariners is also now under Nathan Outlaws control and well worth a visit.
+The Mariners is now under Paul Ainsworth’s control and also well worth a visit.

 FURTHER A FIELD